rishemjit/CODO/README.md

 OUTPUT:  y is the scalar (fitness value) evaluated at x.
 ```
 SITO is a binary optimizer which optimizes the binary optimization problems.
 For a real valued optimization problem, the individual’s attitudes (No_of_Features x 1) are converted to codewords using codeWordfn.
 Like in Rastriginfn if No_of_Features = 34 then codewords = 2 with each codeword size =17.
-These codewords (2) are encoded to real values (2) using bin2real function.
-After this scalar (fitness value) is evaluated at real values (2).
+These codewords are encoded to real values using bin2real function.
+After this scalar (fitness value) is evaluated at real values.
 A sample implementation has been provided in the sitodriver.m file.
 Anonymous Objective Function:
 In SitoLIB, there are seven different benchmark functions included.
 If a user wants to use some different objective function than user must first write a MATLAB file for an anonymous function that you want to optimize.
 The function should accept a vector whose length is the number of features representing individual’s attitudes, and should return a scalar.